 While we often relegate gift exchanges to Christmas fellowships, gift exchanges can be done throughout the year.
 Sometimes a gift outside of the Christmas season is even more appreciated!

-A gift exchange, virtual or in-person, can be a great tool for encouraging women to connect and love on one another.
+A gift exchange can be a great tool for encouraging women to connect and love on one another.

 You (or your team) will need to decide:

 - How the giver will be revealed

 Let’s walk through a few options for each of these decisions.

 I’m a logistics-girl, but even the details of coordinating a gift exchange were throwing me for a loop.
 I was hoping there was a simple solution online that could be used as-is or adapted.